elasticio/sftp-component/README.md

 * **Emit Behaviour**: Options are: default is `Emit Individually` emits each object in separate message, `Fetch All` emits all objects in one message
 * **Start Time**: Start datetime of polling.
 Default min date:`-271821-04-20T00:00:00.000Z`
 * **End Time**: End datetime of polling.
 Default max date: `+275760-09-13T00:00:00.000Z`
+* **Pattern**: Optional regex pattern for file names.
+If no pattern is given, no matching is done.

 #### Expected output metadata